-This is a survey course designed to give cadets an overview of the subject, it is not a content course.
-We will cover listening, speaking and writing skills in the peculiar Air Force format.
-Additionally, students will be expected to comprehend various aspects of Air Force leadership, individual leadership, Air Force officers' duties and responsibilities and apply the concepts of ethical behavior.
+This is a survey course designed to give cadets an overview of the subject; it is not a content course.
+Covered are listening, speaking and writing skills in the peculiar Air Force format.
+Additionally, students will be expected to comprehend various aspects of Air Force leadership, individual leadership, Air Force officers' duties and responsibilities, and apply concepts of ethical behavior.